forestryio/forestry.io/hugo/content/docs/guides/developing-with-hugo/asset-pipeline.md

 [Hugo docs: Pipes](https://gohugo.io/hugo-pipes/introduction/)

-## Best Practises for Gulp, Grunt, and Other Build Tools
+## Best Practices for Gulp, Grunt, and Other Build Tools

 In order to use external build like Gulp, Grunt, or Webpack with Forestry's [previewing][1] and [deployment][2], you should configure them as follows: